pradeep800/Destributed-Task-Scheduler/README.md

 - in "remove health check" we are removing the entries 3 minute which are 3 minute late to update their last_time_health_in_second
 - In "failed updatator" we are going to use both or key in where clause so i am making in index
 ### Status Checker Service
 Every worker pings the status check service every 5 seconds for health checks.
-When a task is completed, the worker sends its status.
-Here's what the status checker service does:
+When a task is completed or failed, the worker sends its status and this service will update accordingly Here's what the `status checker service` does:
 1. Create 2 API endpoints accessible to the main worker:
    - **POST /health_check:** Sends health information with the body `{jwt: string}`.
-   - **POST /update_status:** Updates the worker's state by modifying `failed_at` or `completed_at` in the "task database".
+   - **POST /update_status:** update the status of worker

-2. Continuously update `last_time_health_check_in_second` to the current time.
+2. when it send request to health_check update `last_time_health_check_in_second` to the current time.

-3. When a task completes or fails, update the "health check database":
+3. When a task completes or fails
-   - Set `task_updated` to true.
+   - update the `health check database` Set `task_updated` to true.
-   - Update `completed_at` or `failed_at` in the "task database".
+   - Update `completed_at` or `failed_at` in the `task database`.
+# Think about what will happen when it failed and retry are there
 ### Retry and Failed Updator Service
-This service identifies tasks exceeding a 30-second health check interval as dead tasks, updating the "task database" with `failed_at` and a reason.
-If the task has retries remaining, it queues it in SQS with `current_retry + 1`.
+This service identifies tasks exceeding a 30-second health check interval as dead tasks, updating the "task database" with `failed_at` and a `failed_reason`.
+If the task has retries remaining, it queues it in SQS with `current_retry + 1` and add new `picked_at_by_producer` entry in "task database".

 ### Remove Health Check Database Entries (Remove HS DB Entries)
 This cron job executes every 3 minutes to remove obsolete entries from the health check database that are no longer needed.